globotech/kado/README.md

 ## Modules

-Kado modules drive the entire user space system which comprises the actionable code.
+Kado modules drive the entire user space system which consist of the actionable code.

 The plugin format follows a rather loose format to provide